 Credit card perks that can make your spring break cheaper

 Cash back.
 When you travel, odds are you’ll be dining out for your meals and a cashback card is a great way to be rewarded for that spending.
 You can redeem the cash back you earn as a statement credit to lower your bill (keep in mind you still need to pay your minimum due).
-The Chase Sapphire Reserve℠ earns 3X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases — which is a great rate on dining and travel purchases.
+The Chase Sapphire Reserve® earns 3X points on travel immediately after earning your $300 travel credit.
+3X points on dining at restaurants & 1 point per $1 spent on all other purchases.
+This is a great rate on dining and travel purchases.

 Cards with no foreign transaction fees.
 If you plan on traveling outside the U.S. for spring break, it’s essential to have a card that doesn’t have foreign transaction fees.
 This will save you the typical 3% fee many other cards charge.